Rana0Ahmed/INSTANT-AI/Track1- Python for Data science/Session 10/INFO.md

 - Frameworks are tools that help to increase the efficiency of using a specific language, be it JavaScript, PHP, or Python.
 However, they help to achieve incredible results.
 - We can say that, frameworks are not magic pills.
 They won’t build an app for you and won’t free programmers from the need to plan the system architecture in detail.

+### Design Patterns vs. Architecture Patterns :
+- Design Patterns :
+  - Design Patterns are well known patterns for solving technical problems in a way that has proven itself many times. --
+  - Design patterns are common design structures and practices that make for creating reusable Object-Oriented software.
+  - Design patterns can be used to solve smaller problems throughout the application, and are much easier to inject, change, add than the overall architecture.

+- Architecture Patterns :
+  - architecture patterns are well known patterns for solving software application architecture problems.
+  - Software application architecture is the process of defining a structured solution that meets all of the technical and operational requirements.
+  - Application's architecture is the overall 'organization' of the code.
+  - The architecture typically needs to be decided up front and often is difficult to change once the application is built.